 Employers today can obtain more information than ever before about employees.
 However, how much about an employee can be tracked before it’s considered to be ‘too much’?

 As technology, particularly when it comes to IoT enabled devices and similar evolves, laws are slowly catching up, but there remains a gap in many places.
 A more actionable solution?
 Being open and transparent.
 Tell employees what information you’re collecting, and how you’re using it, and give them a chance to communicate with you about how they feel about it.

 Implementing your HR analytics program can seem daunting, but this guide can help you as you begin.

 Tackling data management is essential.
 Before you can have an effective analytics program, it is key to have a system that ensures data quality and accessibility.
 Some general factors that this program should take into consideration include:

 - Setting clear goals and KPIs for data collection and input

 It’s then necessary to build a business case for how workforce analytics is going to contribute to achieving greater business goals.
-Subsequently it is necessary to outline your strategy, including clear goals and what data is needed to meet these goals.
+Subsequently, it is necessary to outline your strategy, including clear goals and what data is needed to meet these goals.

 Next, identify the right people to become accountable for specific metrics in each part of your organization.
 Here it can be helpful to emphasize the anticipated benefits and how their active integration will be helping to achieve them.

-After that, it will be time to determine total cost of ownership (TCO) for the entire program.
+After that, it will be time to determine the total cost of ownership (TCO) for the entire program.
 Some costs to consider at this point include: